-Commitment to Diversity, Equity, and Inclusion
+Commitment to Diversity, Equity, and Inclusion (DEI)

 Taft is an intentionally diverse institution whose members work to acknowledge, respect, and empathize with people of all different identifiers, such as race, socioeconomic status, gender identity and expression, education, age, ability, ethnicity, culture, sexual orientation, language, nationality, and religion.
-We foster these habits and dispositions in accordance with Taft’s mission to educate the whole student, thus preparing individuals morally and pragmatically for global citizenship.
+We foster these habits and dispositions in accordance with Taft’s mission to educate the whole student, thus preparing individuals morally and pragmatically to become global citizens.
 As such, community members commit to participate in and support ongoing equity and inclusion programming through curricular and co-curricular offerings, professional development, residential life, and local and global partnerships.
 Moreover, members of the Taft community strive to understand and combat the symptoms and causes of systematic oppression — ranging from implicit biases to microaggressions to discriminatory policies, practices and traditions — that benefit privileged groups and disadvantage marginalized groups.
 While at Taft and beyond, community members commit to affirm and honor the lived experiences of others, to willingly challenge inherited beliefs and ideologies, and consequently learn, grow, and serve.

 Taft provides a wide variety of programs and initiatives to support diversity and inclusion.

 Affinity groups serve as support networks for students and faculty and a safe place to explore and discuss various aspects of the Taft student life experience.

 Watch previous presentations of speakers from across the aisle and across the globe granting exposure to new or unique perspectives, and offering deeper, broader insights into the world.